openstack/puppet-openstack-guide/doc/source/coding-style.rst

 Empty parameters
 ~~~~~~~~~~~~~~~~

-When you need to specify a empty (nil) parameter, using
+When you need to specify an empty (nil) parameter, using
 `undef <https://docs.puppetlabs.com/puppet/latest/reference/lang_data_undef.html>`__
 is the best choice.
 Do not useː " (not Puppetish) or false (undef is
 false if tested as a boolean).